s1998/protein-family-classification/README.md

 4. Pandas
 5. NLTK

 All the libraries can be installed using pip3.
+A shell script to install all dependecies would be available in this repository.

 ### Steps to run the model